khkwon01/khkwon01.github.io/heatwave/do-lakehouse/do-lakehouse.md

 9. Save the generated PAR URL; you will need it in the next task

-## Task 5: Setup MySQL HeatWave system for Lakehouse processing
+## 작업 5: Setup MySQL HeatWave system for Lakehouse processing

 1. Make sure HeatWave Lakehouse is enabled.
 If not then execute **Lab 4: Load Airportdb Data into HeatWave**